 Most people are enthusiastic and even committed to their plans.
-Only in their head though.
-They will endlessly dream about their plans, they will relentlessly talk about them but that’s about it.
+Only in their heads though.
+They will endlessly dream about their plans and they will relentlessly talk about them but that’s about it.
 They never swing into action.
-They’ll think about losing weight for years, they’ll think about pursuing their dream, about traveling, about learning a new skill, but they stop at thinking.
-Often, they keep waiting for some big moment to arrive in their life before they’ll start working on their plans.
+They’ll think about losing weight for years, they’ll think about pursuing their dreams, about traveling, about learning a new skill, but they stop at thinking.
+Often, they keep waiting for some big moment to arrive in their lives before they’ll start working on their plans.
 Waiting for a big moment is a big mistake, in my view, because, the big moment never arrives, the big action never takes place and therefore, the big plan never materializes.
 Both the plan and the planner remain where they were at the beginning — nowhere.

 No plans, anywhere in the world, have ever come to fruition by just thinking about them.
-Surely, thinking is necessary, even critical to success, but results only come from actions.
+Surely, thinking is necessary, even critical to success, but results only come from action.

 2. You expose your plans too early